adelriosantiago/adelriosantiago-blog/bitcoin-important-dates/eng.md

 # Important dates in Bitcoin history

-These are the most important dates in bitcoin history:
+These are the most important dates in Bitcoin history:

 1. October 31st, 2008: Bitcoin whitepaper
 2. January 3rd, 2009: The Genesis block